‘I’d fight tooth and nail for him’: Florida man fights off gator to save dog

 PASCO COUNTY, Fla.
-(WFLA) – Trent Tweddale and his dog Loki are recovering after a Monday morning walk on their Wesley Chapel farm turned vicious.
+(WFLA) — Trent Tweddale and his dog, Loki, are recovering after a Monday morning walk on their Florida farm turned vicious.

-“The dog had his front paws in the river here that swelled after all the rain and the dog was attacked by a gator,” explained Tweddale.
+“The dog had his front paws in the river here that swelled after all the rain, and the dog was attacked by a gator,” Tweddale said.

 According to Tweddale, a nearly 13-foot gator grabbed his 6-year-old rescue pup and pulled him into the water.
 Tweddale, a former Army staff sergeant, quickly reacted.